Lighthouse of Cabo de São Vicente

 The Lighthouse of Cabo de São Vicente (Farol do Cabo de São Vicente) is a beacon/lighthouse located along the coastal peninsula of Sagres Point in the civil parish of Sagres, in the Portuguese municipality of the Vila do Bispo.
-Not to be confused with the Lighthouse of Ponta de Sagres, which is the located further to the edge of the extreme southwest cape of the civil parish, southwest of the Fortress of Sagres.
+It is not to be confused with the Lighthouse of Ponta de Sagres, which is located further to the edge of the extreme southwest cape of the civil parish, southwest of the Fortress of Sagres.